 - The 5 GHz band

-For example, dual-band routers give you access to both bands.
-It’s like having two separate networks in one device, maximizing speed.
-These are usually easy to spot since they have at least four antennas.
+The 2.4 GHz band is the default for Wi-Fi networks and routers.
+This makes the airwaves rather crowded.
+Multiple-band routers are the solution to our modern-day wave problem.
+Dual-band routers give you access to both bands.
+It’s like having two separate networks in one device, and you can use them to maximize speed.
+These types of routers are usually easy to spot since they have at least four antennas.

 - One 2.4 GHz band